rhel-labs/instruqt/performance-copilot/01-installing-pcp/assignment.md

 ---
 ## Installing the PCP tools

-Performance Co-Pilot (PCP) is a suite of tools, services, and libraries for monitoring, visualizing, storing, and analyzing system-level performance measurements.
+Performance Co-Pilot (PCP) is a suite of tools, services, and libraries for collecting, visualizing, storing, and analyzing system-level performance measurements.

-Install the PCP packages using dnf:
+First step is to install the PCP packages using dnf:

 ```bash
 dnf install -y pcp-zeroconf
 ```

+This RPM includes a number of PCP-related tools as dependencies to the main pcp package.
+This is prefered in the case that you need to do deeper performance analysis.

-Start and enable the **PCP's Collector Daemon (PMCD)** to start collecting system performance data:
+Next, start and enable the **PCP's Collector Daemon (PMCD)** to start collecting system performance data:

 ```bash
 systemctl enable --now pmcd